igg002/igg002.github.io/_projects/T2/(4) Tango Brush.md

 ##### Date: 2016.09
 ##### Role: Co-Director, Programmer

-As a co-director and the sole programmer, I was responsible for the overall vision of the project and technical implementation using Unity with C#.
+As a co-director and the sole programmer, I was responsible for the overall vision of the project and the entire technical implementation using Unity with C#.

 <br>